 - Breads (both yeast and quick) should be baked in the pan size specified in the recipe.
-If using a full size pan, bring in 1⁄4 loaf including the end crust.
+If using a full size pan, bring in 1/4 loaf including the end crust.
 If using a miniature pan, bring in the whole unsliced loaf. - Ethnic breads should be shaped according to the recipe used.
 1⁄4 of a loaf to include an end crust must be brought for judging. - Cakes should be baked in pans specified in the recipe.
-If using a round pan, bring 1⁄4 of the cake.
-If using a square or rectangular pan, bring in a 4" square to include an outside corner.
+If using a round pan, bring 1⁄2 of the cake.
+If using a square or rectangular pan, bring in a 4" square to include an outside corner. - Muffin entries should not be in cupcake liners.